01abhaysharma/AzureDevOps_Project1/README.md

 # Creating a CI/CD pipeline for a ASP dot net web application using Azure DevOps

-# Step 1: Creating a Sample .NET Code using Visual Studio
+# Step 1: Creating a Sample .NET Application Code using Visual Studio

 1. Open Visual Studio and click on "Create a new project".
 2. Select "ASP.NET Core Web Application" and click on "Next".